mask1no/The-Keymaker/PRD.md

 ### Non-custodial guarantees

-- **Client-side signing:** All transactions are signed exclusively on the client-side.
+- **Client-side s, igning:** All transactions are signed exclusively on the client-side.
 Private keys are never transmitted to the server or any third party.
-- **AES-GCM key storage:** Private keys are encrypted locally using AES-GCM, a highly secure and authenticated encryption cipher.
+- **AES-GCM key s, torage:** Private keys are encrypted locally using AES-GCM, a highly secure and authenticated encryption cipher.
 This ensures that even if a user's device is compromised, their private keys remain protected.

 ### Failure handling